-A wonderful array of unique and quality shows for all the family
+BBC Television is delighted to unveil its Christmas programming for 2015 which includes a wonderful array of unique and quality shows for all the family to enjoy.

 From bringing to life the characters of Charles Dickens’ iconic stories in Dickensian, Stickman and David Walliams’ Billionaire Boy, to performances of Carmen and Andrea Chenier from the Royal Opera House, comedy from John Bishop, Russell Howard and Detectorists or to family favourites such as Strictly Come Dancing, Still Open All Hours and Sports Personality of the Year, BBC Television has something for everyone this Christmas.

 Mark Linsey, Acting Director of BBC Television, says: “Christmas is a time for coming together and I’m thrilled that, as ever, the BBC has a fantastic line up of family favourites and new shows for all to enjoy.
 Across the channels, we have an outstanding range of distinctive programmes that display our commitment to bringing viewers the very best in ambitious, quality television.
 2015 is set to be our best yet.”

 Dickensian sees Scrooge, Fagin and Miss Havisham amongst many more of Dickens’ seminal creations intertwine in 19th century London.
 A wealth of stories sourced from the novels provide the backdrop with a few twists and turns along the way.
 Other dramas sitting at the heart of BBC One’s schedule this Christmas include the return of two critically acclaimed detectives, Luther and Sherlock, and the adaptation of the best-selling crime novel of all time, And Then There Were None.

 Call the Midwife delivers another much loved Christmas special.
 As Poplar readies itself for Christmas 1960, Nonnatus House is rocked when Sister Monica Joan goes missing.